 MDDS also overlaps with a little studied group of patients called "rockers", who develop similar symptoms to MDDS, without a preceding motion exposure.
 (Cha 2012) Often these patients develop head or trunk rocking, which is called "titubation" (Wassmer, Davies et al. 2003).
 In our clinical experience, the age, gender and pattern of medication responsiveness of this group are similar to those of MDDS.
 Although titubation is associated with cerebellar disturbance, evidence of cerebellar damage is generally not found in "rockers".

 Little is known about this rare disorder.
-It is the general opinion, however, that MDDS is not caused by an injury to the ear or brain.
-At this writing (2013), the predominant opinion is that MDD is a variant motion sickness.
+It is the general opinion, however, that MDDS is generally not caused by an injury to the ear or brain.
+At this writing (2014), the predominant opinion is that MDD is a variant motion sickness.
 While this theory doesn't explain why MDD seems to mainly affect women in their 40's it does seem to account for observations of naval personnel who have a similar land-sickness experience.

 Some dizziness experts believe that MDDS is caused by a variant of migraine.
 Others think that it is caused by inappropriately high weighting of somatosensory input for balance (Naichem et al, 2004).
 As somatosensory information and vestibular are unreliable on a boat, this is a difficult explanation to follow.
 We think that the internal model theory explanation (which follows) is the better one at this writing (2007).
 A recent conjecture is that MDDS is caused by adaptation to roll while rotating.
 In other words, if one is rocking side-side (roll), and also rotating the head, for long periods of time, one might develop an inappropriate cross-coupling between roll and rotation (Dai et al, 2009).
 Our position on this idea is that it could explain brief (2 hour) symptoms after getting off of a boat, and also offers an explicit hypothesis that might be tested formally (i.e. people who do a lot of head rotation on a boat would be more likely to get this than people who sit quietly).